LangbaseInc/langbase-examples/examples/newsgpt/README.md

 - Frontend: React + TypeScript for a clean, modern UI
 - Backend: Cloudflare Workers for lightweight, serverless execution
 - AI Layer: Langbase workflows for structured summarization and newsletter generation

-### Frontend (React + TypeScript)

-- Built with React 19 and TypeScript
-- Styled with Tailwind CSS and custom UI components
-- Uses Hono for HTTP server middleware
-- Implements error boundaries and toast notifications

-### Backend (Cloudflare Workers)
-- Built with Hono.js framework
-- Deployed as Cloudflare Workers for global distribution
-- Uses Langbase SDK to orchestrate AI workflows
-- Integrates with Exa API for web search and OpenAI for summarization

 ## How Langbase powers newsGPT